 How does the check work?

-Your child will sit with their class teacher, this will be either Miss Williams' or Mrs Weightman and they will be asked to read 40 words aloud.
+Your child will sit with their class teacher, Mrs Weightman and they will be asked to read 40 words aloud.

 Your child may have read some of the words before while others will be completely new.